-How to Lead in Uncertain Times and the Future.
+3 Skills to Lead in Uncertain Times and for the Future.

 We are living in an era of uncertainty.
-2020 has already given the world a global pandemic.
-But who knows what’s around the corner.
+2020 gave the world a global pandemic.
+The effects of which we're still reeling from.
+And who knows what’s around the corner.

 Natural disasters.
 Global warming.
 The rise of AI and automation taking over.
 The future can be scary.
 And this is especially true for small and medium sized businesses who will ultimately feel the repercussions more than mega corporations.